Engage Business and Society

 - ATG 526 Fraud Examination

 - ATG 548 Computer Assisted Audit Techniques

 - ATG 585 Contemporary Issues in Accounting

 The accounting major provides the educational background for many entry-level accounting positions.
 Students with an undergraduate degree in accounting will have the necessary educational requirements for the CMA and CIA exams.
 Students will also have earned 124 hours of the 150 hours needed to sit for the CPA exam in those states requiring 150 credit hours.
 Students may earn the remaining hours needed for the CPA exam by obtaining a Master of Science in Accounting degree or other graduate degree, such as the Master of Business Administration, or by taking additional undergraduate classes.

 Impact the World

 Every organization needs accountants: large, small, public, and private.
-Our Accounting students have a 100% career outcome.
-You may intern or work for one of the following firms or companies which hire Foster College Accounting Students:
+Our Accounting students have 100% career outcomes.
+You may intern or work for one of the following companies which hire Foster College Accounting Students:

 - Big Four and national public accounting firms such as Deloitte, PricewaterhouseCoopers, KPMG, and McGladrey

 - Regional and local public accounting firms such as Baker Tilly, CilftonLarsonAllen, Porte Brown, and Heinold-Banwart